Behavioral Health Services

 The Mille Lacs Band's Behavioral Health Department, a division of Health and Human Services, assists Band members suffering from addiction and mental illness.
 We provide a full range of services, including Rule 25 assessments, Alcoholics Anonymous and Wellbriety groups, relapse prevention and aftercare, a halfway house, outpatient treatment, and an adolescent chemical health group.

-The Behavioral Health Department is also in the process of opening Four Winds inpatient treatment center in Brainerd.
+The Behavioral Health Department also operates Four Winds Lodge inpatient treatment center in Brainerd.

 If you or someone you know needs help, please call, email or stop by one of the clinics in District I, II or III.